NotHammer043/nanoMIDIPlayer/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots / Video**
-If applicable, add screenshots or a short video to help explain your problem.
+If possible, add screenshots or a short video to help explain your problem.

+**Log File**
+If possible, attach your latest `~/Documents/nanoMIDIPlayer/logs/nanoMIDIPlayer_{date}.log` file

 **Operating System**
  - OS: `[e.g. Windows, MacOS, Linux]`